domhnallohanlon/cnotes/C11_strings.md

 ### Joining Strings

 In many areas, particularly when working with databases, you frequently have to put two (or more) strings of text together.
 This joining operation is known as **concatenation**.
-`strcat()`
+You can concatenate two strings by using the `strcat()` function.
+Write a program that

 ### Comparing Strings